-The ‘Unlocking the Future: Novels Approaches to DRM for a Safer Asia’ webinar took place on 5 May 2021.
+The ‘Unlocking the Future: Novels Approaches to DRM for a Safer Asia’ webinar took place on 5 May 2021 and witnessed the participation of 278 attendees.
 The webinar focused on how innovation is emerging as a key theme in disaster risk management (DRM) and wider development fields to address complex challenges and formulate more efficient and cost-effective modes of working.

 The webinar brought together panelists that included development partners, innovation experts, and DRM actors to share their perspectives on the relevance of innovation in DRM and localization.
 The webinar was moderated by Dr. Valerie Bemo (Deputy Director, Emergency Response, Bill & Melinda Gates Foundation).
 She introduced the session by reflecting on how the COVID-19 pandemic has further driven the need for innovation in addressing complex challenges with cost-effective solutions.

 The first panelist, Mr. Muhammad Idrees Mahsud (Member – National Disaster Management Authority (NDMA), Pakistan), provided a government and policy perspective.
 He cited that innovation is driven by the public sector and drew upon how it has been prioritized by the government since the 2005 earthquake in Pakistan.
 He was followed by Mr. Abdulla Khoory (Grant Manager, Expo 2020 Dubai Representative) who provided details about Expo 2020 Dubai and how the event brings unique opportunities to address global challenges of opportunity, mobility, and sustainability.